rademakr/homelab-docs/docs/Nextcloud.md

 ```
 </div>

-1. Once this step is done, you'll need to navigate to https://my.zen-cloud.net to init your admin account + reinstall app on phone and desktop
+1. Once this step is done, you'll need to navigate to https://my.zen-cloud.net to init your admin account + reinstall apps on phone and desktop

 Connecting to the instanaces